Cognigy/Documentation/docs/en/docs/ai/handover-providers/live-agent-handover.md

 <div class="divider"></div>

-Live Agent is Cognigy's own handover provider, allowing human agents to take over escalated conversations from virtual agents.
+Live Agent is Cognigy handover provider, allowing human agents to take over escalated conversations from virtual agents.

 Tight integration with Cognigy.AI that goes far beyond the integration we have with other handover services: